COS301-SE-2024/MoodMix/README.md

     </td>
     <td style="vertical-align: top; width: auto; border: 0; padding: 10px;">
       <h2><b style="font-size: 18px;">Ian van Wyk</b></h2>
-      <b style="font-size: 16px;"> Services Engineer, something else </b><br>
+      <b style="font-size: 16px;"> ML Engineer, Services Engineer </b><br>
    I am a final year Computer Science student with a deep interest in all things data science and AI.
 After watching Garry Kasparov vs Deep Blue for the first time, my fascination for computers and AI models started.
 I was determined to one day be able to implement my own AI models.
-This is ultimately what led to me studying Computer Science.I am goal-oriented and determined to finish what I start.
-I try to ensure that the things I do I do to the best of my capabilities and to the highest of quality.
+This is ultimately what led to me studying Computer Science.
+I am goal-oriented and determined to finish what I start.
+I try to ensure that the things I do, I do to the best of my capabilities and to the highest of quality.
 My strong work ethic is complemented by robust problem solving skills that I try to apply to all aspects of my life.
-I am comfortable using the technologies listed below, but I am always eager to expand my repertoire.
+I am comfortable using Python, TensorFlow, Keras, R, Java and C++.
     </td>
   </tr>
 </table>